tommilligan/mdbook-admonish/README.md

 command = "mdbook-admonish"

 [output.html]
-additional-js = ["mdbook-admonish.css"]
+additional-css = ["mdbook-admonish.css"]
 ```

-Additionally it copies the files `mdbook-admonish.css` into your book's directory.
+and copy the file `mdbook-admonish.css` into your book's directory.

-Finally, build your book:
+Then, build your book as usual:

 ```
 mdbook path/to/book